 Calling all Future Archaeologists and Historic Preservationists!

-May is Colorado Archaeology and Historic Preservation Month (AHPM) and for several years, professionals from around the state came together to design a poster to honor and celebrate Colorado’s preservation work.
+May is Colorado Archaeology and Historic Preservation Month (AHPM).
+Professionals from around the state used to come together to design a poster celebrating Colorado’s archaeology and historic preservation.
 While professionals are pretty smart, the people, places, and things that we preserve are important to everyone!
-This year, we are looking to the future and asking YOU to find materials around your home to design Colorado’s AHPM poster.
+We are looking to the future and asking YOU to design Colorado’s AHPM poster.

 Posters will be judged in three groups: High School, Middle School (or Junior High School), and Elementary